Privacy Policy

 JOIN application form

-There is an application form on our website that can be used for electronic applications.
-For this purpose, we use the applicant management tool JOIN from JOIN Solutions GmbH, Schönhauser Allee 36, 10435 Berlin, Germany.
+An application form is available on our website, which can be used for electronic applications.
+We use the applicant management tool JOIN from JOIN Solutions GmbH, Schönhauser Allee 36, 10435 Berlin, Germany.

-If an applicant takes advantage of this option, the data entered in the input mask will be transmitted to us and stored.
-The data will be used exclusively to process your application for the possible establishment of an employment relationship in accordance with.
-Art.
-6 para.
-1 lit. b GDPR.
-These data are:
+If an applicant takes advantage of this option, the data entered in the input form will be transmitted to us and stored.
+The data will be used exclusively for processing your application for the possible establishment of an employment relationship in accordance with [relevant legal provision].
+Article 6 paragraph 1 letter b GDPR used.
+This data is:

 • E-mail address,